Nobel winner Malala opens school for Syrian refugees

 “I decided to be in Lebanon because I believe that the voices of the Syrian refugees need to be heard and they have been ignored for so long,” Malala told Reuters in a schoolroom decorated with drawings of butterflies.

-The Kayany Foundation, established by Syrian Nora Joumblatt in response to Syria’s refugee crisis, has already completed three other new schools to give free education to Syrian children in Lebanon.
+The Kayany Foundation, established by Syrian Nora Joumblatt in response to Syria’s refugee crisis,has already completed three other new schools to give free educatiion to Syrian children in Lebanon.
 The Malala school can welcome up to 200 girls aged 14 to 18.

 “Today on my first day as an adult, on behalf of the world’s children, I demand of leaders we must invest in books instead of bullets,” Malala said in a speech.